firassziedan/objectionjs-graphql/README.md

 Now you would have `myProp_lt: value` instead of the default `myPropLt: value`.

-By default, the model names are pluralized by adding an `s` to the end of the camelized table name.
+By default, the model names are pluralized by adding an `s` to the end of the caramelized table name.
 You can set a custom plural and singular names for the root fields like so:

 ```js
 const graphQlSchema = graphQlBuilder()